-Blizzard’s class-based shooter, Overwatch, has been a runaway hit, pulling in more than 7 million players in its first two weeks, and spawning its own sub-culture, complete with cosplay and, bizarrely enough, a thriving erotica scene.
+Blizzard’s class-based shooter, Overwatch started out as a runaway hit, pulling in more than 7 million players in its first two weeks, and grown into a massive cross-media cultural phenomena sub-culture, complete with cosplay, comics, and a thriving erotica scene.
 What makes Overwatch so compelling?
-As you might expect from a developer like Blizzard, it’s a very well-made shooter, and its 23 unique characters give every type of player a fun way to play, whether they prefer to rush headlong into enemies, snipe them from afar, or keep allies alive.
+As you might expect from a developer like Blizzard, it’s a well-made shooter, and its 24 unique characters give every type of player a fun way to play, whether they prefer to rush headlong into enemies, snipe them from afar, or keep allies alive.
 Moreover, it’s surprisingly accessible, with mechanics that are easy to grasp, but difficult to master.

 Character Class: Offense

 Characters in this category excel at taking objectives, picking off enemies and weaving through their defenses.
 Offensive characters tend to have movement abilities, allowing them to get to their targets quickly, and will usually be the primary damage-dealers on the team.
 However, these characters also have low health; players will need to maneuver properly, flanking enemies and avoiding fire, or they will quickly end up dead.

 One of Overwatch’s sneakiest characters, the hacker Sombra, has a set of skills built around evading enemies and neutering their abilities.
 Her first ability, Hack, renders the target unable to use their abilities for a brief time; she can also hack health packs to make them useless to enemies, and hack turrets to disable them.
 Her second ability, Thermoptic Camo, makes her invisible and faster for a short period of time, but taking damage or attacking will end the effect.